louislefevre/information-retrieval-models/README.md

 ## Structure
 The following describes the purpose of each package and the contained modules.
+### Root
+- start.py - Initialises the program, taking parameters from the user for the dataset and choice of model.
+- zipf.py - Generates a distribution plot and reports Zipfs law parameters for the dataset.
+Note that this runs separately from the main program.
 ### Retrieval
 - data/ - Data structures for storing and managing data.
 - models/ - Information retrieval models for ranking passages against queries.
 - util/ - Helper functions used for processing and managing data.
-- DatasetParser.py - The primary module which takes a dataset as input and parses it using a specified model.
+- DatasetParser.py - Takes a dataset as input and parses it using a specified model.
 ### Data
 - Dataset.py - Extracts and retrieves data from the dataset.
 - InvertedIndex.py - Indexes passages from the dataset.